jaames/flipnote.js/docs/recipes.md

 // Open a Flipnote and convert it to a GifImage here...

 const buffer = gif.getBuffer();
-fs.writeFile(this.meta.current.filename + '.gif', buffer);
+fs.writeFile(note.meta.current.filename + '.gif', buffer);
 ```

 ## WAV conversion

 flipnote.js also comes with a built-in WAV encoder, for converting Flipnote audio tracks into a standard audio format.
 This section assumes you have already opened your Flipnote as a {@link Flipnote} object called `note`.

 ### Encode WAV (web, node)